-As the second largest city and the hub of most political offices in Columbia, Medellin is quite an important part of the country.
-This part of Columbia is perched in the heart of the Andes mountains and therefore it is not only perfect for city life but for those who want to explore the great outdoors as well.
+As the second largest city and the hub of most political offices in Colombia, Medellin is quite an important part of the country.
+This part of Colombia is perched in the heart of the Andes mountains and therefore it is not only perfect for city life but for those who want to explore the great outdoors as well.
 The economy in Medellin is growing, and current estimates indicate that the population of the city could reach 2.5 million people by the end of 2017.

 Females in the city outnumber males with females at 52.9% and males at 47.1% of the total population.
 In terms of numbers, there are 1,327,914 women and 1,180,538 men within the city limits of Medellin.

 Like most cities, the majority of the population of Medellin falls within the age group of 15 to 64.
 This is the standard age where people can work and support the economy of the city.
 Those that fall into this category represent 71.2% of the population.
 18% are below the age of 15 and still considered minors, and 10.9% are above the age of 64 and considered retired or unable to work.
 Although this does not reflect all people above the age of 65, it is the majority.
 The oldest of the Medellin population are those above the age of 80 and there are 50,616 in that age bracket.

-The unemployment rate in Medellin falls in line with that of the rest of Columbia.
+The unemployment rate in Medellin falls in line with that of the rest of Colombia.
 In November 2016, the unemployment rate saw a steep decline to 7.5%.
 The numbers did not last very long as in January of 2017 the unemployment rating jumped to 11.7%.
 These numbers are not surprising as many people find themselves out of work at the beginning of the year due to the end of the holiday rush.
 The rate continued to fall throughout this year and currently stands at 8.7%.
 Although this is not great, it is much better than the double-digit numbers of previous years.